quinhurt/learntoleran/readme.md

 admin can create new teacher
-admin can view all active uses
+admin can view all active uses create new class

 /////////////////////////////////////////////////////////
 teacher
-username : bill1
+username : peter1
-password : pop
+password : muchow

 teacher can create new assignment teacher can create new lesson